Self-Made Maids: Production notes

 Self-Made Maids was filmed on March 14–17, 1949.
 It is one of two Stooge films that does not have a supporting cast, the other being 1958's Oil's Well That Ends Well.
 The boys all play themselves, a second character in drag, and their children.
 Moe also plays the girls' father, while Shemp and Larry appear briefly as a couple in a painting.

-Moe’s high heel slipped while skipping (in the opening scene), resulting in a sprained ankle.
-Rather than ruining the take, Moe hopped into the next room to get out of the camera view, tossing his purse in order to use both of his hands to break his fall onto the bed.
-Moe tripped over the bed, and hit his head on the bed leg, knocking him out.
-Moe arrived on the set the following day on crutches.
+During the initial scene, Moe sustained a sprained ankle when his right high-heeled foot twisted at the ankle while engaged in skipping.
+To mitigate disruption to the filming process, Moe exited the camera frame by hopping into an adjacent room.
+In the process of attempting to break his fall onto a bed, he inadvertently tripped and collided with the bed's leg, resulting in a loss of consciousness.
+Moe subsequently reported to the set the following day, necessitating the use of crutches due to the ankle injury incurred during the previous day's filming.